 Baked steak tips are delicious and easy with a simple barbecue flavored marinade.
 Pairs very well with a Tannat red wine from Uruguay.
 Limited prep needed but allow an hour for marinating the steak tips.
+First published February 2019, updated February 2020.
 Disclosure: the wine discussed here was provided as a complimentary sample.

 I’ve had very little experience with wines from Uruguay, so was very excited when Jeff from foodwineclick and Jill from L’Occasion suggested we focus on Uruguay for this month’s Wine Pairing Weekend event.